hjwp/Test-Driven-Django-Tutorial/tutorial03.rst

     Ran 2 tests in 29.119s

 The FT wants an ``h1`` heading tag on the page.
 Now, again, we could hard-code this into view (maybe starting with ``content = <h1>Polls</h1>`` before the ``for`` loop), but at this point it seems sensible to start to use Django's template system - that will provide a much more natural way to write web pages.

 The Django TestCase lets us check whether a response was rendered using a template, by using a special method response called ``assertTemplateUsed``, so let's use that.
 In ``tests.py``, add an extra check to our view test:

 .. sourcecode:: python
     :filename: mysite/polls/tests.py

-    class TestHomePageView(TestCase):
+    class HomePageViewTest(TestCase):

         def test_root_url_shows_links_to_all_polls(self):
             # set up some polls